Gabitzzz/CE291-Final-Product/MVP/MVPRequirementsAndRiskLog.md

 - The reports should be in .PDF format;

-- Data should should be visualized in weekly periods.
+- Data should be visualized in weekly periods.